mikaelvesavuori/minibook-better-apis/observability/additional-observability.md

 ## Setting up Bunyan as a logger

-**You might want to use Bunyan rather than our custom logger if the logs don't quite show up, structured the way we output them.**
+**You might want to use Bunyan rather than our custom logger if the logs don't quite show up structured the way we output them**.

 Install [`bunyan`](https://github.com/trentm/node-bunyan) and its typings with `npm install bunyan @types/bunyan`.